-- Park hours dawn to dusk;
+• Park hours - dawn to dusk;

 - Trash carry in, carry out;

-- Dogs welcome on leash only except in the Off Leash dog area.
+- Dogs welcome on leash only except in the off-leash area.
 Dog waste must be bagged and removed by dog owner.
 JUPD provides dog waste bags and disposal receptacles for this purpose.

 - No hunting, trapping or firearms;

 - No fires except by special permit;

 - No camping except by special permit;

 - Remain on designated trails;

-- No Drones